Chinese investors continue to pounce on the bargains available in Portugal’s property market.

 Since 2015, Lebanon is the top-ranking nation in the Middle East for those applying for Portuguese Residency.

 New buyer enquiries picked up in February 2016, with demand increasing in each region over the month.
-Alongside this, agreed sales also rose at a modest pace in February.
+Alongside this, agreed property sales also rose at a modest pace in February.
 As such, the headline sales indicator has now returned to positive territory for two successive periods after signalling a slight contraction in December.

 Going forward, agents continue to expect solid sales growth in the near term.